unicode-org/icu/source/tools/tzcode/readme.txt

 3. Build ICU normally.
 You will see a notice "updating zoneinfo.txt..."

+### Following instructions for ICU maintainers only ###

+4. Obtain the current version of tzcodeYYYY.tar.gz from the FTP site to this directory.

+5. Run make target "check-dump".
+This target extract makes the original tzcode and compile the original tzdata with icu supplemental data (icuzones).
+Then it makes zdump / icuzdump and dump all time transitions for all ICU timezone to files under zdumpout / icuzdumpout directory.
+When they produce different results, the target returns the error.

-4. For ICU maintainers, don't forget to check in the new zoneinfo.txt (from its location at {path_to}/icu/source/data/misc/zoneinfo.txt) into CVS.
+6. Don't forget to check in the new zoneinfo.txt (from its location at {path_to}/icu/source/data/misc/zoneinfo.txt) into SVN.